 Remember, In order to achieve an erection, three conditions must occur:

-- the nerves to the penis must be functioning properly
+- the nerves in the penis must be functioning properly

 - the blood circulation to the penis must be adequate